Azure/fleet/docs/troubleshooting/clusterResourcePlacementRolloutStarted.md

 Upon inspection, it is observed that the `ClusterResourceBinding` remains unchanged.
 Notably, in the spec, the `resourceSnapshotName` still references the old `ClusterResourceSnapshot` name.

-This scenario arises due to the absence of explicit `rollingUpdate` input from the user.
+This issue arises due to the absence of explicit `rollingUpdate` input from the user.
 Consequently, the default values are applied:

-- `maxUnavailable` is configured to `25% * 3 (desired number), rounded to 1`
+- The `maxUnavailable` value is configured to 25% x 3 (desired number), rounded to `1`
-- `maxSurge` is configured to `25% * 3 (desired number), rounded to 1`
+- The `maxSurge` value is configured to 25% x 3 (desired number), rounded to `1`

-### Summary of Events:
+### Why ClusterResourceBinding isn't updated
-1. Initially, when the CRP was created, two `ClusterResourceBindings` were generated.
-However, since the `test-ns` namespace did not exist on the hub cluster, rollout could be started on the selected clusters, and `ClusterResourcePlacementRolloutStarted` was set to `true`.
+Initially, when the `ClusterResourcePlacement` was created, two `ClusterResourceBindings` were generated.
+However, since the rollout didn't apply to the initial phase, the `ClusterResourcePlacementRolloutStarted` condition was set to `True`.

-2. Upon creating the `test-ns` namespace on the hub, the rollout controller attempted to update the two existing `ClusterResourceBindings`.
+Upon creating the `test-ns` namespace on the hub cluster, the rollout controller attempted to update the two existing `ClusterResourceBindings`.
-   However, the `rollingUpdate` configuration was too strict: `maxUnavailable` was set to 1, which was already the case due to a missing member cluster.
+However, `maxUnavailable` was set to `1` due to the lack of member clusters, which caused the `RollingUpdate` configuration to be too strict.
-   If, during the update, even one of the bindings failed to apply, it would violate the `rollingUpdate` configuration since `maxUnavailable` was set to 1.
+> NOTE: During the update, if one of the bindings fails to apply, it will also violate the `RollingUpdate` configuration, which causes `maxUnavailable` to be set to `1`.

 ### Resolution:
-- To address this specific issue, consider manually setting `maxUnavailable` to a value greater than 2 to relax the `rollingUpdate` configuration.
+In this situation, to address this issue, consider manually setting `maxUnavailable` to a value greater than `1` to relax the `RollingUpdate` configuration.
-- Alternatively, you can also join a third member cluster.
+Alternatively, you can join a third member cluster.